CUBRID/cubrid-manual/en/admin/config.rst

 **thread_worker_pooling**

-    If **thread_connection_pooling** parameter is true, all threads used for client requests execution are pooled on server boot.
+    If **thread_worker_pooling** parameter is true, all threads used for client requests execution are pooled on server boot.

 **thread_worker_timeout_seconds**